Trends

 Does the proportion of NDIS young people (aged 15–24) in employment vary between states and territories?

 The data in the graph and the table below show the proportion of NDIS young people (aged 15–24) in employment, grouped by Australian states and territories.
-In 2022–23 Q4, in the Australian Capital Territory, 25% of young NDIS participants were employed, as were 13% in Tasmania.
+In 2025–26 Q2, 26% of young NDIS participants in the Australian Capital Territory and 16% in both Tasmania and the Northern Territory were employed.

 Source: